-Because I didn't review it in my list, I wanted to do a complete review on the Shure BLX288/PG58 wireless vocal combo with PG58 handheld microphone.
+Because I didn’t review it in my list, I wanted to do a complete review of the Shure BLX288/PG58 wireless vocal combo with a PG58 handheld microphone.

-When you need a wireless microphone system you can rely on, look no further than some of the awesome products from Shure.
+When you need a wireless microphone system you can rely on, look no further than some of the excellent products from Shure.

 When you order this mic system, you will receive the BLX88 dual wireless receiver, two PG58 handheld transmitters with integrated PG58 cardioid dynamic microphone capsules, and two microphone clips.

-This wireless microphone system has adjustable gain control, and frequency matching is fast and easy.
-There is a power and battery status LED, and you get two AA batteries that will give you as much as 14 hours of continuous usage.
+This wireless microphone system has an adjustable gain control, and frequency matching is fast and easy.
+There are a power and battery status LED, and you get two AA batteries that will give you as much as 14 hours of continuous usage.

-This system is available in various bodypack and handheld configurations, so it can be used for instruments, headsets, and a presenter system.
+This system is available in various bodypack and handheld configurations so that it can be used for instruments, headsets, and a presenter system.

 This system is ready to use right out of the box.
 Some features include:

 - Easy to Use – This is a wireless system that is simple to use, but it gives you an incredible professional-quality sound.
-The intuitive interface lets you have amazing audio performance, and there is little in the way of setup.
-Simply open the box, and you can start using this wireless microphone system.
+The intuitive interface lets you have terrific audio performance, and there is little in the way of setup.
+Just open the box, and you can start using this wireless microphone system.

 - Status Indicator – There is a two-color transmitter status indicator LED.
 The green light means the system is ready to use.
-When the light is flashing red quickly, it means the “Controls Locked”.
+When the light is flashing red quickly, it says the “Controls Locked.”
 Solid red means that there is less than an hour of battery time left, and flashing red means that the batteries are dead.